How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 A question people have is:

-What is the daughter’s share in the father’s property in Islam?
+What is the daughter’s share of the father’s property under Islamic law?

 In Pakistan, Islamic inheritance law states that a daughter’s share in her father’s property is half that of a son’s.
 Daughters receive half of the share allotted to sons.